Academic mapping/map holds

 5. Where do I take the Placement Test?

-At the Assessment Services Test Center in University Center Bldg.
-C, Room 1200.
-For more information, call 644-3017 or visit http://distance.fsu.edu/testing.
+At the Testing Center in University Center Building C. For more information, call 644-3017 and visit http://distance.fsu.edu/testing to schedule an appointment.

 6. When do I take the Placement Test?